jatnnik/blog/src/content/blog/sortable-table.md

 Here's a short explanation what these attributes do:

 - `x-init` enables Alpine.js for the form
-- `x-target` tells Alpine AJAX which DOM element we want to update by using it's `id`
-- `x-target.replace` replaces the current URL with the new one – handy for sharing/saving links to a sorted table
+- `x-target.replace` tells Alpine AJAX which DOM element we want to update by using it's `id` and replaces the current URL with the new one – handy for sharing/saving links to a sorted table

 Behind the scenes, Alpine AJAX will perform the `GET` request to the "new" page and replace the target element with the new element.